|How compiled||Representative sample based on 700 goods and services (reviewed annually)|

 Our recommended format for accessible content is a combination of HTML web pages for narrative, charts and graphs, with data being provided in usable formats such as CSV and XLS.
 Our website also offers users the option to download the narrative in PDF format.
 In some instances other software may be used, or may be available on request.
 For further information please refer to the contact details at the beginning of this document.

-The latest Consumer Price Inflation Statistical Bulletin and accompanying Briefing Notes and Tables can be downloaded free from our website at 9.30 am on the day of publication.
+The latest Consumer Price Inflation statistical bulletin and accompanying datasets can be downloaded free from our website.

 Time series data – download free from our website.